llpeterson/scaling/mobile-ip.md

 while the Internet's designers probably had some notion that mobile devices might appear in the future, it's fair to assume it was not a top priority to accommodate them.
-Today, of course, mobile computers are everywhere, notably in the forms of laptops and IP-enabled mobile phones, and increasingly in other forms such as sensors.
+Today, of course, mobile computers are everywhere, notably in the forms of laptops and smartphones, and and increasingly in other forms, such as drones.
 In this section, we will look at some of the challenges posed by the appearance of mobile devices and some of the current approaches to accommodating them.

 ## Challenges for Mobile Networking

-Most readers of this book have probably used a networked mobile device at some point, and for many of us mobile devices have become the norm.
-So one might reasonably think that mobile networking is a solved problem.
-Certainly, it is easy enough today to turn up in a wireless hotspot, connect to the Internet using 802.11 or some other wireless networking protocol, and obtain pretty good Internet service.
+It is easy enough today to turn up in a wireless hotspot, connect to the Internet using 802.11 or some other wireless networking protocol, and obtain pretty good Internet service.
 One key enabling technology that made the hotspot feasible is DHCP.
 You can settle in at a coffee shop, open your laptop, obtain an IP address for your laptop, and get your laptop talking to a default router and a Domain Name System (DNS) server, and for a broad class of applications you have everything you need.

 If we look a little more closely, however, it's clear that for some application scenarios, just getting a new IP address every time you move—which is what DHCP does for you—isn't always enough.
-Suppose you are using your laptop or smartphone for a Voice over IP telephone call, and while talking on the phone you move from one hotspot to another, or even switch from 802.11 to 3G wireless for your Internet connection.
+Suppose you are using your laptop or smartphone for a Voice over IP telephone call, and while talking on the phone you move from one hotspot to another, or even switch from Wi-Fi to the cellular network for your Internet connection.

 Clearly, when you move from one access network to another, you need to get a new IP address—one that corresponds to the new network.
 But, the